This week inHusker history

 «1916: Harold Tim Corey's third-quarter field goal from the 15 yard line lifts NU to a 3-0 win over Iowa State.
 One widely distributed press report mistakenly called the kick a 50-yarder. | Lincoln Star: 1, 2 | Stats

 1921: Harold Hartley connects with Clarence Swanson for a 63-yard TD pass on the final play of the first half, and Nebraska goes on to upset Pitt, 10-0.
-It was the first Husker game to be aired on commercial radio.
+It was the first Husker game to be broadcast on commercial radio.

 1926: Glenn Presnell rushes for two touchdowns, including a 53-yarder, as Nebraska turns away Iowa State, 31-6 | Lincoln Star: 1, 2, 3 | Lincoln Journal | AP | OWH | Stats